Rachael Bella

-Rachael Bella Zvagelsky (née Kneeland, born March 13, 1984) known professionally as Rachael Bella, is an American former actress.
+Rachael Bella Zvagelsky, known professionally as Rachael Bella, is an American paralegal and former actress.

 Career

 Bella is best known for her role as Becca Kotler in the movie The Ring.
-She has also appeared in other various movies and television shows, such as Law & Order: Special Victims Unit, Buffy the Vampire Slayer, Boston Public and Tru Calling and The Crucible.
+She has also appeared in Law & Order: Special Victims Unit, Buffy the Vampire Slayer, Boston Public and Tru Calling and The Crucible.

 She retired from acting in 2007.
+She now works as a paralegal and law office assistant.

 Personal life

-Bella married Edward Furlong on April 19, 2006.
+Bella married fellow-actor Edward Furlong on April 19, 2006.
+The couple met in 2004, when filming Jimmy and Judy together.
 She gave birth to their son in September 2006.
 On July 8, 2009, Bella filed for divorce citing irreconcilable differences.
-She alleged in court documents that their son tested positive for cocaine, which led a judge to rule Furlong's visits had to be supervised.
+She alleged in court documents, filed in 2012, that their son had tested positive for cocaine, which led a judge to rule that Furlong's parental visits with their son had to be supervised.
 In May 2013, she obtained a restraining order against Furlong, alleging domestic violence.
 Furlong pleaded no contest.
+She retained parental custody of their son until he turned 18 in September 2024.

 She married Ron Zvagelsky on July 30, 2014.
-They have two children together.
+They have two children together, in addition to her son with Furlong.